Trump celebrates at White House as Supreme Court nominee confirmed

 During her confirmation hearing before the Senate Judiciary Committee two weeks ago, Barrett, a favorite of Christian conservatives, irked Democrats by sidestepping questions on abortion, presidential powers, climate change, voting rights, Obamacare and other issues.

-The Sept.
-26 Rose Garden ceremony at which Trump named Barrett as his nominee preceded a wave of COVID-19 cases among top Republicans including Trump and first lady Melania Trump.
-The president spent three nights hospitalized receiving COVID-19 treatment.

-That September event, part of which occurred in the White House Rose Garden, was crowded with guests, many of whom did not wear masks.

-Reporting by Steve Holland and Richard Cowan; Additional reporting by Jeff Mason, Susan Cornwell, Andrea Shalal, Lawrence Hurley, Sarah N. Lynch and Susan Heavey; Writing by Lawrence Hurley; Editing by Scott Malone and Peter Cooney
+Reporting by Steve Holland and Richard Cowan; Additional reporting by Jeff Mason, Susan Cornwell, Andrea Shalal, Lawrence Hurley, Sarah N. Lynch, Susan Heavey and Kanishka Singh; Writing by Lawrence Hurley; Editing by Scott Malone, Peter Cooney and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.